payeezy/google_pay/README.md

  3. Sending a credential request to Pay with Google with the Processor name and Merchant ID.

- 4. Obtaining the Payment Credentials signed with the First Data key from Pay with Google.
+ 4. Obtaining the Payment Credentials encrypted with the First Data key from Google.

  5. Using the Payment Credentials to send the request to the FirstAPI server.